jm130/dmogdocs/docs/source/user/connecting.rst

    ssh <username>@dmog.hw.ac.uk

 Note: the cluster is accessible within the University network.
-For remote access you need to log on to the `University VPN <https://www.hw.ac.uk/uk/services/is/it-essentials/virtual-private-network-vpn.htm>`_  first.
+For remote access you need to log on to the `University VPN <https://www.hw.ac.uk/uk/services/is/it-essentials/virtual-private-network-vpn.htm>`_ , or request access to the SSH gateway via the self-service portal first.

 VSCode via Slurm